Scouts. Origami. Yoga

 I was instantly filled with panic.
 I knew where that suitcase was.
 It was in the very back of our SUV, at the bottom of the other suitcases, pack and play, blankets, and pillows.
 This… This my friends is where the yoga classes come in handy.

 If you ever find yourself in a car determined to not stop and need something in the most difficult of places, I would like to divert your attention to the yoga chart.
-My instant reaction was Lotus pose.
+My instant reaction was Lotus pose to draw strength.
 Quickly followed by Folding Forward pose to get limber.
 I performed Chair pose as I reached between the seats.
 Dancer pose as I dove to the back of the car.
-Cat pose was the one I almost thought I’d celebrate my next birthday in as I looked for son’s inhaler in my suitcase.
+Cat pose was the one I almost thought I’d celebrate my next birthday in as I looked for our dear son’s inhaler in my suitcase.
 I then did them all in reverse.

 To quote Clark Griswold, “When I was a boy, just about every summer we would take a vacation.
 And you know, in 18 years, we never had fun.”